timcombs/http-single-resource/README.md

   - This is a Code Fellows Lab Assignment to create an http server that uses the file system for persistent storage and retrieval - it is a faux database for notes
   - The http server runs on localhost:8080

+  - server.js acts as a server & router
+  - dataStore.js accesses the the file system
+  - readBody.js asynchronously builds the body from the chunked database
+  - resHandler.js writes the response and errors back to the user

   - User will be able to read the directory of the notes, read specific notes, create new notes, update existing notes and delete notes dependent on specific path and request method
   - The dataStore.js module implements the file system methods
     - dataStore.retrieveDir implements GET requests for the /notes directory